 Jeff Cooper

-Age: 46
+Age: 47

 Chief Financial Officer

 Jeff Cooper has served as our Chief Financial Officer ("CFO") since June 2020.
 Mr. Cooper had previously served as interim Chief Financial Officer since March 5, 2020 and, prior to that, served as the Company's Vice President of Finance since 2017.
-Prior to joining the Company, Mr. Cooper served as Chief Financial Officer of GoodData, a cloud-based data and analytics platform company, from 2016 to 2017.
+Prior to joining us, Mr. Cooper served as Chief Financial Officer of GoodData, a privately held cloud-based data and analytics platform company, from 2016 to 2017.
 From 2013 to 2016, Mr. Cooper served as Vice President, Finance for Rally Software, a publicly traded cloud-based application lifecycle management software company.
 Prior to that, Mr. Cooper was a Vice President focusing on the software industry in the investment banking division of Deutsche Bank Securities.
 Mr. Cooper holds a B.A. in Political Science from Princeton University and an M.B.A. degree from the London Business School.

 Priscilla Hung

+Age: 56

+President and

-Age: 55 President and Chief Operating Officer Priscilla Hung has served as our President since June 2020 and Chief Operating Officer since June 2017.
+Chief Operating Officer

+Priscilla Hung has served as our President since June 2020 and Chief Operating Officer since June 2017.
 She also served as our Chief Administrative Officer from September 2014 to June 2017, our Senior Vice President of Operations & Corporate Development from September 2012 to September 2014, our Vice President of Operations from 2010 to 2012, and our Vice President of Corporate Development & Alliances from 2005 to 2010.
-Ms. Hung has served on the board of directors of Veeva Systems Inc. since January 2022, Ethos since August 2020, and Vonage since October 2019.
-Ms. Hung had served as a member of the board of directors of Vonage Holdings Corp., which was a publicly traded cloud communications provider until it was acquired by Ericsson in July 2022.
+Ms. Hung has served on the board of directors of Veeva Systems Inc., a publicly traded vertical enterprise SaaS company, since January 2022 and Ethos, a privately held life insurance provider, since August 2020.
+Ms. Hung had served as a member of the board of directors of Vonage Holdings Corp. since October 2019, which was a publicly traded cloud communications provider until it was acquired by Ericsson in July 2022.
 Prior to joining Guidewire, from 2000 to 2005, Ms. Hung held several management positions at Ariba Inc., including the Director of Operations and Director of Global Channels and Alliances.
 Ms. Hung holds an M.Eng.
 Degree in Industrial Engineering and Operations Research from Cornell University.